Salesforce Setup Guide link

 - Access to an active Salesforce account

 - A Salesforce Enterprise level account plan or higher, or purchased Salesforce API calls

-Note: You may make up to five connectors using one set of Salesforce account credentials.
-That’s because Salesforce limits the number of connections made via OAuth2 to five per account per application.
-If you attempt to authenticate more than five connectors using one set of Salesforce account credentials, the earliest connector you authenticated with those credentials will lose its authentication.
+NOTE: You may make up to four connectors using one set of Salesforce account credentials.
+That’s because Salesforce limits the number of connections made via OAuth2 to four per account per application.
+If you attempt to authenticate more than four connectors using one set of Salesforce account credentials, the earliest connector you authenticated with those credentials will lose its authentication.

-If you need more than five Salesforce connectors, you must use additional Salesforce account credentials to create those connectors.
+If you need more than four Salesforce connectors, you must use additional Salesforce account credentials to create those connectors.

 Read the Salesforce documentation to learn how to enable field history tracking.